stevens97/Easy_Python_Tutorials/README.md

 # Python Tutorials

-This repository contains some basic Python scripts for educatioanl purposes, ideal for school learners and undergraduates first learning how to code.
+This repository contains some basic Python scripts/tutorials for educatioanl purposes, ideal for school learners and undergraduates first learning how to code.

 So far this repository includes: